drhenner/ror_ecommerce/README.md

 The cart allows you to track your customers' *cart history* and includes a *double entry accounting system*.

 The project has *Solr searching*, *Compass* and *Zurb Foundation for CSS* and uses *jQuery*.
-The gem list is quite large and the project still has a large wish list.
-In spite of that, it is currently the most complete Rails solution, and it will only get better.
+Currently the most complete Rails solution for your small business.

 Please use *Ruby 2.1* and enjoy *Rails 4.1*.